debashisbarman/debashisbarman.github.io/about.md

 * _posts/
 * images/

-All other directories and files are [MIT](http://opensource.org/licenses/MIT) Licensed.
+All other directories and files are **GNU GPL** Licensed.
 Feel free to use the HTML and CSS as you please.
 If you do use them, a link back to [http://github.com/debashisbarman/jekyll](http://github.com/debashisbarman.com/jekyll) would be appreciated.